IgniteUI/indigo-design-docfx/en/components/list-item.md

 # List Item

-Use the List Item to display a type of information in the List component with text, icons, and images and components such as switches and checkboxes, among others, to allow users to take possible actions.
-The List Item is bound to the [Ignite UI for Angular List Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/list.html)
+Use the List Item to display a repeated piece of information in the List component with text, icons, and images and components such as Switch and Checkbox, among others, to allow users to take possible actions.
+The List Item is visually identical to the building blocks of the [Ignite UI for Angular List Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/list.html)

 ## List Item Demo